patleeman/dotfiles/README.md

 For local use on each machine.
 Stick sensitive scripts or configurations in here.
 Files in this folder will be sourced on every load but won't be stored in git.

-## setup/
+## install/

-For initial environment setup scripts
+For initial environment setup scripts.
+Install the various apps I use on a day to day basis.

 # Multi-shell setup